The GameStop situation exposed these crisis communications truths

 To recap, users on the r/wallstreetbets Reddit thread set the foundation for a short squeeze on GameStop, pushing the stock price up significantly.
 Over the course of just two weeks, GameStop’s stock value increased by 1,500%, causing trading to stop multiple times.
 In conjunction with the short squeeze, the increase in stock options triggered an even bigger squeeze due to market makers needing to buy shares to hedge their short exposure.
 With me so far?

 Even after several attempts to silence the r/wallstreetbets subreddit, the thread still triggered other short squeezes on companies such as AMC Theatres, BlackBerry Limited and Nokia Corporation.
 In the wake of this Wall Street nightmare, brokerage platforms, such as Robinhood, haulted purchases on their platforms with no warning or explanation.
 This decision created mass outrage by the brokerage platform’s users, causing a frenzy of class action lawsuit threats by users on Reddit.

 In an instant, the crisis evolved from financial risks to reputational ones.
-This event not only highlighted how the 1% controls the market, but it emphasized the importance of businesses being prepared to weather any crisis situation, whether self-inflicted or by pure chance.
+This event not only highlighted how the 1% controls the market, but it emphasized the importance of businesses being prepared to weather any crisis communications situation, whether self-inflicted or by pure chance.

 Be prepared and listen carefully

 Where to start?
 First, those representing Wall Street financial institutions instinctively went to the media in an attempt to discredit Reddit and its users for wanting to game (no pun intended) the system.
 But their actions quickly came across as tone deaf.
 Instead of pointing accusatory fingers, the big money playerss would have been more successful in deescalating the situation by listening more closely as to why the public was upset in the first place.